IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling: Methodology

 \subsubsection{Discounted Reward Shaping for Efficiency}

-While the Markovian workspace reconstruction ensures scalable exploration, a critical question remains: how can we train agents to not just explore deeply, but to do so \textit{efficiently}?
-We now address this challenge by introducing an efficiency-aware policy optimization framework.
+While the iterative workspace reconstruction ensures scalable exploration, a critical question remains: how can we train agents to not just explore deeply, but to do so \textit{efficiently}?
+We now address this challenge by employing an efficiency-aware training strategy.

 In deep research tasks, the agent receives a binary reward signal $R_T \in \{0, 1\}$ only upon termination, where $R_T=1$ if the final answer is correct and $0$ otherwise.
 This terminal-only reward stems from the inherent difficulty of evaluating intermediate research steps—it is challenging to determine the value of any particular search query or exploratory action~\citep{chen2025cpo}.